 The Company's investment policy restricts investments to high credit quality investments with limits on the length to maturity and requires diversification of investment portfolio.
 These investments, especially corporate obligations, are subject to default risk.
 The Company classifies its convertible debt investments as available-for-sale ("AFS") securities and reports these investments at fair value with current and long-term AFS investments included in "Other current assets" and "Other assets," respectively, in the Balance Sheets.
-Unrealized gains or losses, net of tax, are recorded in "Accumulated other comprehensive loss" in the Balance Sheets, and realized gains or losses, as well as current expected credit loss reserves are recorded in "Non-operating income, net" in the Statements of Income.
+Unrealized gains or losses, net of tax, are recorded in "Accumulated other comprehensive income (loss)" in the Balance Sheets, and realized gains or losses, as well as current expected credit loss reserves are recorded in "Non-operating income, net" in the Statements of Income.

 The Company has minority equity investments in privately-held companies that are classified in "Other assets" in the Balance Sheets.
 Substantially all of these investments are carried at cost because the Company does not have the ability to exercise significant influence over the companies.
 These minority equity investments do not have readily determinable fair values and the Company has determined that it is not practicable to estimate the fair values of these investments.
-As of January 31, 2021 and January 26, 2020, the Company had aggregate net investments under the cost method of accounting of \$24.1 million and \$19.4 million, respectively.
-As of January 31, 2021 and January 26, 2020, aggregate net investments accounted for under the equity method of accounting totaled \$3.1 million and \$3.3 million, respectively.
+As of January 30, 2022 and January 31, 2021, the Company had aggregate net investments carried at cost of \$31.5 million and \$24.1 million, respectively.
+As of January 30, 2022 and January 31, 2021, aggregate net investments accounted for under the equity method of accounting totaled \$6.0 million and \$3.1 million, respectively.
 The Company monitors whether there have been any events or changes in circumstances that would have a significant adverse effect on the fair values of these investments and recognizes losses in the Statements of Income when it determines that declines in the fair values of its investments below their cost are other than temporary.
-The Company recorded investment impairments and credit loss reserves of \$6.8 million, \$1.2 million and \$30.0 million during fiscal years 2021, 2020 and 2019, respectively.
+The Company recorded investment impairments and credit loss reserves of \$1.3 million, \$6.8 million and \$1.2 million during fiscal years 2022, 2021 and 2020, respectively.